Rocky Mountain HighAn Evening of John Denver

 Lee Holdridge is a Hollywood legend and it’s understandable why.
 As well as John Denver, Lee Holdridge has penned countless scores for both TV shows and motion pictures, and has either written, arranged, or conducted for numerous other respected pop artists, including Barbra Streisand, Brian May of Queen, Stevie Wonder, Al Jarreau, Dionne Warwick, Diana Ross, Natalie Cole, and opera tenor Placido Domingo.
 He has won seven Emmy’s and two Grammy’s.

-Having Lee Holdridge conduct the Hamilton Symphony is a special treat and it promises to be a very memorable occasion that will be talked about for years to come.
+Having Lee Holdridge conduct the Hamilton Philharmonic Orchestra is a special treat and it promises to be a very memorable occasion that will be talked about for years to come.

 In support of YouthLinks Tyler McGill Foundation.